 \section{Gaussian processes}

-A Gaussian process~\cite{rasmussen2006gaussian} is a statistical model which assumes that each point in space is associated with a normally distributed random variable.
-This implies that any linear combination of model estimates is also a normal distribution, yielding a closed form expression for the model at an arbitrary point in space.
-Fortunately, to avoid having to fit for the parameters of an infinite number of normal distributions, Gaussian processes are completely determined by a parameterisation of the covariance matrix with a covariance function.
+A Gaussian process~\cite{rasmussen2006gaussian} is a statistical model which associates each point in the input space with a normally distributed random variable.
+The joint distribution of these random variables is also a normal distribution, yielding a closed-form expression for the model at any arbitrary point the space.
+Fortunately, to avoid having to fit for the parameters of an infinite number of normal distributions, Gaussian processes are completely determined by parameterising the covariance matrix using a covariance function.
 As such, it is possible to obtain model estimates in a large number of dimensions with relatively few parameters, which can then be used to extrapolate the behaviour of the model with reliable estimates of the uncertainty.
 Furthermore, these parameters can be robustly extracted directly from the data, which gives Gaussian processes an advantage over other ``non-parametric'' models, such as kernel density estimates or piece-wise spline interpolation.
 A pedagogical introduction to Gaussian processes can be found in Ref.~\cite{roberts2013gaussian}, and other applications in high-energy physics can be found in Refs.~\cite{Frate:2017mai, Bozson:2018asz}